Autism and Behavioural Science - 164

 Field Placement / Clinical

-- Field placements may occur at locations that are not accessible by public transit.
-As such, students shall be expected to either have access to a car or the ability to supply their own transportation when attending field placement activity.
-Mohawk shall not be responsible for providing students with transportation to field placements within or outside the Hamilton region.
-Please note that travel during the day is also required and many field placement sites are not located on a bus route.
-Preference for field placement site will not be given to students without access to transportation.
+- Field placements occur at locations that are not accessible by public transit.
+As such, students shall be expected to either have access to a car or the ability to supply their own transportation when attending field placement.

-- Registered students who have been convicted of an offence for which they have not been pardoned may be denied the opportunity to enter or continue in a placement while in the program.
+- Registered students who have been convicted of an offense under the Criminal Code of Conduct for which they have not been pardoned may be denied the opportunity for placement at the discretion of the agency.

 Field Placement 1

 Field Placement 1 (WORK10596) is 126 hours in length.
-You must register in Autism and Behavioural Sciences Field Seminar 1 (WORK10144) at the same time as Field Placement 1 (WORK 10596), and you must pass both the seminar and field placement in order to receive credits in both components.
+You must register in ABS Seminar 1 (WORK10151) at the same time as Field Placement 1 (WORK 10596), and you must pass both the seminar and field placement in order to receive credits in both components.

 Field Placement 2